EthanSansom/vlightr/README.md

 ### Highlight Arbitrary Vectors

-Highlighted vectors are generic, meaning that S3 and S4 vector classes from other packages are highlight-able.
+Highlights are generic, meaning that S3 and S4 vector classes from other packages are highlight-able.

 ``` r
 library(lubridate, warn.conflicts = FALSE)